isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-03-post-meeting-with-the-sea.md

 “Okay uncle, you can stop here please.”

 As the taxi rolls to a halt, the driver cranes his neck to look at the massive three-storey building in the middle of the leafy residential neighbourhood.
 “What is this place?
-Your house *ah*?“
+Your house *ah*?”

 “No, this is the Eurasian Association.”